 We list some open questions as follows.
-First, can this method be applied on self-testing of complex-valued quantum states?
-Second, are there other form of Choi matrix that can be used to increase bounds on the fidelity?
+First, can this method be applied to the self-testing of complex-valued quantum states?
+Second, are there other forms of the Choi matrix that can be used to increase the bounds of the fidelity?
 Finally, we expect that the method can be applied to other self-testing tasks, such as self-testing of channels and measurements.

 \acknowledgements S.-L.~C.~acknowledges the support of the National Science and Technology Council (NSTC) Taiwan (Grant No. NSTC 111-2112-M-005-007-MY4) and National Center for Theoretical Sciences Taiwan (Grant No.~NSTC 113-2124-M-002-003)